fatiando/2023-kegs/extended-abstract/README.md

 <!-- something about geosciences and open source, the history and the need to
 develop os tool for a more collaborative and reproducible science -->

-The relation between geophysical research and computational solutions dates back to the very origins of silicon-based computers.
+The relationship between geophysical research and computational solutions dates back to the very origins of silicon-based computers.
 Scientists and industry saw in computational power a mean to solve new challenging problems within geosciences and exploration.